AVITA Medical (NASDAQ:RCEL) Shares Gap Up to $18.21

-AVITA Medical, Inc. (NASDAQ:RCEL)’s share price gapped up prior to trading on Friday .
+Shares of AVITA Medical, Inc. (NASDAQ:RCEL) gapped up prior to trading on Friday .
 The stock had previously closed at $18.21, but opened at $19.36.
-AVITA Medical shares last traded at $20.13, with a volume of 4,056 shares changing hands.
+AVITA Medical shares last traded at $20.13, with a volume of 4,056 shares traded.

 Separately, Zacks Investment Research raised AVITA Medical from a “sell” rating to a “hold” rating and set a $20.00 target price on the stock in a report on Wednesday.